Courses may include

 SAAD 1001 - Introduction to Systems Analysis and Design (AD)

 This course explores the analysis and design phases of the software development life cycle using object-oriented methodologies and tools.
-Exploration can include an introduction to the Unified Modelling Language (UML), the philosophy of agile development and the basics of good proposal writing.
+Exploration can include an introduction to the Unified Modelling Language (UML), the philosophy of agile development/design and the basics of good proposal writing.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)